If you want to attend a university in the United States, you need a student visa. So what's the student visa process like? Read on to find out.

 A walk through the visa application process

 The next step is to schedule an appointment at the nearest US embassy or consulate for an interview.
 This is usually the same place as the embassy or consulate you applied to.
-However, if necessary, it is possible to go for your interview at a different consulate or embassy.
-To do so, you just need the barcode from the confirmation page of your DS-160 form when making the interview appointment.
+However, if necessary, it’s possible to go for your interview at a different consulate or embassy, though it may be difficult to qualify for a visa if you’re applying outside the country of your permanent residence.
+To get an appointment at another location, you just need the barcode from the confirmation page of your DS-160 form when making the interview appointment.

 Students’ visa interview stories

 Angela is a recent college graduate with a degree in Communications.
 She transferred to Michigan State University as a sophomore.
-Andrew is a graduate student studying Management at Northeastern University in Boston.
-And Silvia Chan just finished her first year at Northeastern University in the Finance and Accounting program.
+Andrew was a graduate student studying Management at Northeastern University in Boston.
+And Silvia Chan studied at Northeastern University in the Finance and Accounting program.
 All three students live in China, and all three had different experiences visiting the embassy to get their visas.

 - Why the student chose a particular university and academic discipline/major

 - The student’s intentions regarding studying in the United States and returning to their home country